 3. It Doesn’t Have To Be A Mortgage

 You don’t necessarily need to just rely on what many perceive as the traditional way of buying property which is with mortgage finance.
 There are plenty of other options.
 If you’re in a position where you can buy with cash, fantastic.
 You can also buy multiple properties with a single cash pot.
-There’s a link to this strategy as well as many others at the bottom of this page.

 4. Buying an Investment Property With a Joint Venture